-We assume the product will be marked in accordance with all applicable requ lations and that the product's appearance will be posted on a website.23
+We assume the product will be marked in accordance with all applicable requ lations and that the product's appear-

 Apotex Inc. officials stated that the companies put forward numerous conditions for issuing a voluntary license.
 However, at least BI Pharmaceuticals contested the assertion that it has denied license on reasonable terms.
 24